codeframework/Docs/CODE Framework (.NET) Change Log.md

 * Fixed an issue in the Workplace theme that caused notifications to not always display correctly.
 * `AsyncWorker.Execute()` now accepts an optional `viewAction` parameter.
 If a view-action is passed to the async worker, the action will become disabled (`CanExecute() == false`) while the operation is going on.
 (Note: This also works properly if the same action is passed to multiple different worker processes.
 It will be disabled until the last one finishes processing.
 (See also: [AsyncWorker](Async-Worker))
 * Changed the default .NET Framework target to 4.7.2 on all projects.
+* Changes to `BidirectionalStackPanel`
   * Fixed a long-standing problem with `BidirectionalStackPanel` measuring its contents incorrectly in some circumstances and thus cutting a few pixels off the last element when `LastElementFillsSPace` was set to `true`.
+  * Fixed another problem with `BidirectionalStackPanel` that could cause scrollbars to disappear when used in tab controls with specific template configurations that may or may not have adorner decorators.
+  * Added support for touch-scrolling in `BidirectionalStackPanel`

 ## 4.1.930.0